 3. More Holiday and Travel Opportunities

-You will have more time to spare for holidays and travelling when running your own business as a freelancer.
-Many employees only have their annual paid vacation and the holiday breaks for travelling, but 1099 employees can travel any time they want if they plan their schedules well.
+You will have more time to spare for holidays and traveling when running your own business as a freelancer.
+Many employees only have their annual paid vacation and the holiday breaks for traveling, but 1099 employees can travel any time they want if they plan their schedules well.

 Although you will not get paid vacations as an independent contractor, you should not have difficulties paying for your holiday and travel expenses.
 You can make more money than W2 employees with a good business strategy.